 - Submit paperwork to the District for reimbursement within 30 days of voucher issuance including:

 - Substitute W9 Form (Form will be provided with the voucher)

 - California Form 590 Withholding Exemption Certificate (Form will be provided with the voucher)

-- The District will reimburse your organization for the voucher amount and voluntary disposal incentive (if applicable).
+- The District will reimburse your organization for the voucher amount.
 Actual reimbursement amounts may be reduced based on the final cost of eligible equipment identified in the purchase receipt.

 State Regulation – 2024

 Please contact us via email at [email protected] with any questions.